TropicalBastos/JsonSerializr/README.md

 ## Nesting

-Nesting fields is also supported, lets say you have a parent defined below:
+Nesting fields is also supported, see below:

 ```java
 public class PersonContainer {